IGME-202-2231/project-2-TB516/README.md

 #### Steering Behaviors

 - _List all behaviors used by this state_
-   - Seek, Stay in bounds
+   - Pursue, Stay in bounds
 - Obstacles - Flack puffs
 - Seperation - Seperates from other fighters to avoid overlap